-Policies-define the permissions, type of access, and to which nodes and devices a user group can access.
+Policies - define a user group's access within the CC-SG network.
 Policies are applied to a user group and have several control parameters to determine the level of control, such as date and time of access.

-Nodes-are the target systems, such as servers, desktop PCs, and other networked equipment, that CC-SG users can access.
+Nodes - are the target systems, such as servers, desktop PCs, and other networked equipment, that CC-SG users can access.

-Interfaces-Interfaces are ways a Node can be accessed, whether through an out-of-band solution such as a Dominion KX101 connection, or through an in-band solution such as a VNC server.
+Interfaces - are the different ways a Node can be accessed, whether through an out-of-band solution such as a Dominion KX2 connection, or through an in-band solution, such as a VNC server.

-Node Groups-a defined group of nodes that are accessible to a user.
+Node Groups - a defined group of nodes that are accessible to a user.
 Node groups are used when creating a policy to control access to the nodes in the group.

-Ports-are connection points between a Raritan Device and a Node.
+Ports - are connection points between a Raritan device and a node.
 Ports only exist on Raritan devices and identify a pathway from that device to a node.

-SASL (Simple Authentication and Security Layer) -A method for adding authentication support to connection-based protocols.
+SASL (Simple Authentication and Security Layer) - A method for adding authentication support to connection-based protocols.

-SSH-Clients, such as PuTTY or OpenSSH, that provide a command line interface to CC-SG.
+SSH - Clients, such as PuTTY or OpenSSH, that provide a command line interface to CC-SG.
 Only a subset of CC-SG commands is provided via SSH to administer devices and CC-SG itself.

-User Groups-sets of users that share the same level of access and privileges.
+User Groups - sets of users that share the same level of access and privileges.